LastL2/Awesome-Last/README.md

 - [Cosmwasm Zero to Hero](https://github.com/Callum-A/cosmwasm-zero-to-hero) Learn CosmWasm so you can build Cosmos contracts
 - [Cosmwasm lectures](https://www.inflearn.com/course/dsrv-dev-playground) in Korean
 - **[Area-52](https://area-52.io/) Master CosmWasm and smart contracts in Rust.
 Learn how to build your own multichain applications!
 Similar to Cryptozombies, fun and interactive coding lessons**
-- [Cosmology](https://cosmology.zone/) developer tools to help you build in Cosmos ecosystem
+- [Cosmology](https://cosmology.zone/) developer tools to help you build in the Cosmos ecosystem
 - [Cosmos tutorials](https://cosmology.zone/learn) to learn how to build Cosmos app
 -